 Benefits of the Barbell Reverse Biceps Curl

-- Bolsters the size and strength of both your forearm and biceps muscles.
+- You’ll bolster the size and strength of both your forearm and biceps muscles.

-- Builds grip strength from a different angle.
+- The barbell reverse biceps curl builds grip strength from a different angle.

 Benefits of the Wrist Roller

-- Strengthens both your forearm extensors and flexors.
+- This move strengthens both your forearm extensors and flexors.

 - The thick grip of the wrist roller helps to improve grip strength.

-- Isolates the forearms flexors with a load higher than other wrist curl variations.
+- This exercise isolates your forearm flexors with a load higher than other wrist curl variations.